renatoathaydes/osgi-run/README.md

 ## Quick Start

-Given a Gradle project whose sub-projects are OSGi bundles, create an OSGi environment containing the sub-projects' bundles, running it with Apache Felix and the Gogo bundles:
+Given a Gradle project whose sub-projects are OSGi bundles, create an OSGi environment containing the sub-projects' bundles, running it with Apache Felix and the default bundles:

 *build.gradle*
 ```groovy